June 2012 lunar eclipse

-A partial lunar eclipse occurred at the Moon’s ascending node of orbit on Sunday, June 4, 2012, with an umbral magnitude of 0.3718.
+A partial lunar eclipse occurred at the Moon’s ascending node of orbit on Monday, June 4, 2012, with an umbral magnitude of 0.3718.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A partial lunar eclipse occurs when one part of the Moon is in the Earth's umbra, while the other part is in the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
-Occurring about 1.1 days before perigee (on June 3, 2012, at 9:15 UTC), the Moon's apparent diameter was larger.
+Occurring about 1.1 days after perigee (on June 3, 2012, at 9:15 UTC), the Moon's apparent diameter was larger.

 Visibility

 The eclipse was completely visible over Australia, Antarctica, and the Pacific Ocean, seen rising over east Asia and setting over North and South America.